andybega/Blair-Sambanis-replication/rep_original/README.md

 ## Changes

 Due to a bug with RStudio's job runner (`https://github.com/rstudio/rstudio/issues/4586`), we replaces all `source(...)` commands with `source(..., local = TRUE)`.

+We added code to save additional objects generated during the replication run to the `extra/` folder.
+These are to validate the re-factored replication code in `rep_nosmooth/`.